Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 ### RSA SHA-1 algorithm deprecated on recent version of OpenSSH

-If you see this error: `no mutual signature algorithm` from the debug log of a `git push` you're using OpenSSH 8.2 or newer.
+If you encounter this error: `no mutual signature algorithm` from the debug log of a `git push` you're using OpenSSH 8.2 or newer.

 The `RSA SHA-1` hash algorithm is being quickly deprecated from SSH clients